 Let’s take a look at some pros and cons for the Bilstein 6112 Struts and Coils:

-- Strut & spring not assembled, coil-spring compressor required for installation.
-Front height adjustment is achieved by multiple coil-spring collar settings, lifting the vehicle up to 2.5".
+- Strut & spring not assembled; coil-spring compressor required for installation.
+Front height adjustment is achieved by 5 coil-spring collar settings, lifting the vehicle up to 2.5".

 - Bilstein's Limited Lifetime manufacturer's Warranty protects against defects and premature failure.

 If you didn’t already know, the Bilstein brand has always been known for providing their consumers with tremendous highway comfort and control, but now they’ve managed to design struts and coils that offer the same comfort for the off-road scenario.
 We recommend the Bilstein 6112 for any off-road opportunity!